 First-year students in good academic standing generally take five courses (one of which is the Freshman Seminar) during the first semester and five courses during the second semester.
 A dean’s approval is required for freshmen to take fewer than 15 or more than 17 credits in the fall or spring semester.
 Freshmen may not take evening courses.
 Credits taken during the Summer Academy are considered fall semester credits.

 Sophomores, juniors and seniors in good academic standing may enroll in up to 18 credits in a given term.
-Tuition for full-time students covers up to 18 credits.
-Students wishing to enroll in more than 18 credits, and pay the additional tuition charge, may do so if the following criteria are met.
+Flat rate tuition for full-time students covers up to 18 credits.
+Students wishing to enroll in more than 18 credits, and pay the additional tuition charge, may do so if the following criteria are met for an Overload:

 - They have attained a cumulative grade point average of 3.0.

 - The appropriate dean grants approval after careful assessment of the reasons for the additional credit load and the student’s ability to successfully complete all courses.